DUCKMAN2016/KDE-CachyOS/README.md

 ## Wallpaper Configuration
 - Wallpaper settings are stored in `wallpaper-config/plasma-org.kde.plasma.desktop-appletsrc`
-- Actual wallpaper images are backed up separately on SPCC_1TB drive
+- Actual wallpaper images are stored in `/usr/share/wallpapers/cachyos-wallpapers/`
-- Current wallpaper paths:
+- Configuration points to system wallpaper locations
-  - Primary screen: `/home/duck/Pictures/wallpapers/Tower-Night.png`
-  - Secondary screen: `/home/duck/Pictures/wallpapers/Dynamic-Wallpapers/Dark/Fuji-Dark.png`

 ## Important Notes
 - This repository contains only configuration settings and configuration files